 - 1 cup Almond Flour Note 3

-- 2 tablespoon Whole Psyllium Husk Note 4
+- 2 tablespoons Whole Psyllium Husk Note 4

 - 1 tablespoon Dried Italian Herbs like oregano